 INTERVIEW GUIDELINES & RECORDING TIPS

 We have a wealth of experience in what works and what doesn't work when conducting and recording interviews.
 These guidelines are divided into facilitation advice and more technical recording tips, as well as addressing any specific interview transcription issues.
 We hope that this will help our clients to make recordings of the highest quality which will, in turn, cut down on transcription times and costs.
 Please see our interview transcription services page for details of the services we offer and our Equipment pages for further advice.
-DOWNLOAD the PDF version of these guidelines.

 GUIDELINES - PLEASE

 Brief the transcriber on exactly what you need to be transcribed - see our Definitions page for clarification on the type of transcript available.
 Please be clear as to whether you need any housekeeping issues or background about your research transcribed.
 Or conduct such explanations before switching on the recorder.
 After the interview, provide the transcriber with a list of questions if the interviews follow a semi-structured format.
 This will cut down on transcription time or reduce any issues over unclear sections of the recording.
 Decide if you want your questions to be typed in shortened format and only the interviewee's responses in full.